tsgsOFFICIAL/WebHelper/readme.md

 ## Contributing

 If you have any useful snippets that you would like to contribute, I welcome pull requests.
 Please ensure that your code follows best practices and is well-documented.
 Additionally, make sure to include a brief description of the snippet and its intended use.

+## Libraries

+Here are some useful libraries that you can use in your web development projects:

+### CSS

+-   [CSS Gradient Generator](https://www.joshwcomeau.com/gradient-generator/):A GUI tool for creating CSS gradient effects.
+-   [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html): A GUI tool for creating box shadow effects.

+### Images

+-   [SVG to CSS Converter](https://www.svgbackgrounds.com/tools/svg-to-css/): Convert SVG files to CSS background images.